Afghan evacuees left on planes for hours at Dulles International Airport before being cleared for entry

 The delays are the most recent example of the massive challenge confronting the U.S. government as it has raced to evacuate and resettle tens of thousands of Afghan families.
-While the world’s attention has been focused for the past week on the events in Kabul, waves of Afghans have been landing in the U.S.
+While the world’s attention has been focused for the past week on the events in Kabul, waves of Afghans have been landing in the United States.

 At Dulles, the slow processing has highlighted both the enormity of vetting so many evacuees on the fly, as well as the improvisational nature of the federal response.